Client Stories

 I figured he has owned this home for 3 years now, so he must have equity in it by now.

-Best part, besides the significantly lower interest rate?
-Private mortgage insurance is no longer required!
+• Best part, besides the significantly lower interest rate?
+Private mortgage insurance was no longer required.

-Second best part?
+• Second best part?
 A rate and term refinance can have incidental cash back at closing not to exceed $2,000.
-We made sure to take advantage of that, Christmas is around the corner 😉
+A little extra Christmas cash never hurt anyone.

 Was Santa ever that generous to you?